NSM722/Dice-Roller/README.md

 ### Building Custom Widgets

+Widgets are classes used to build UIs

+Widgets are used for both layout and UI elements

 Dart automatically adds a constructor function to every custom widget

 Basically, all widgets are classes in flutter.
 To create a custom widget one needs to extend `StatelessWidget`